CAPTN-sh/enhanced_cpa/README.md

+# Enhancing Closest Point of Approach (eCPA)

+Welcome to the official repository for the paper titled **"Steering Towards Maritime Safety with True Motion Predictions Ensemble"** presented at the ACSOS 2024 - Self-Improving Systems Integration Workshop.

+## Overview

+This repository contains the code implementation of our Just-In-Time (JIT) tool designed to enhance the performance of the Closest Point of Approach (CPA) calculations.
+Our approach leverages ensemble prediction methods to improve the accuracy and reliability of ship motion forecasting, thereby promoting maritime safety.

+## Publication

-# Steering Towards Maritime Safety with True Motion Predictions Ensemble
+**Title:** Steering Towards Maritime Safety with True Motion Predictions Ensemble

+**Conference:** ACSOS 2024 - Self-Improving Systems Integration Workshop

 ## Introduction